 • The temperature of the oven and how long cookies are baked for.

-For soft Lime Cookies, we use a dough with more moisture in it.
-The size (or mass) of the cookies will also contribute to the soft and chewy texture.
-Big cookie dough balls make softer and chewier cookies than smaller ones.
-And the number one way to get soft cookies?
+For soft Lime Cookies, I use a moist dough and make big dough balls.
+But the number one way to get soft cookies?
 Don’t bake them too long!

 What Makes Cookies Fluffy?